Professor of Law and Director of the Law Library

 - B.A., University of Alabama (1981)

-Anne Klinefelter is Director of the Law Library and Associate Professor of Law, positions she has held since 2007.
-She teaches courses on Privacy Law and writes and speaks on information policy and law topics including privacy and confidentiality law, particularly as these areas apply to libraries.
-Professor Klinefelter serves on the Advisory Board of the UNC Center for Media Law and Policy and of the Future of Privacy Forum.
+Anne Klinefelter is Director of the Law Library and Professor of Law.
+She teaches courses on Privacy Law and serves as faculty advisor to the North Carolina Journal of Law & Technology.
+She writes and speaks on information law and policy topics including privacy and confidentiality law, particularly as these areas apply to libraries and legal information management.
+Professor Klinefelter is a Faculty Affiliate of the UNC Center for Media Law and Policy and a member of the Advisory Board of the Future of Privacy Forum.

-Prior to coming to UNC, Anne Klinefelter served as Acting Director of the Law Library at the University of Miami and also held positions in the law libraries at Boston University and the University of Alabama.
-She holds a B.A. with majors in English and Spanish, a Masters in Library Service, and a J.D. from the University of Alabama.
+Prior to coming to North Carolina, Anne Klinefelter was Acting Director of the Law Library at the University of Miami and previously held positions in libraries at Boston University and the University of Alabama.

 Show All Publications